Skip to main content

 • take photographs to monitor the effectiveness of operations and treatments

-• photograph non-accidental injuries, in forensic photography
+• photograph non-accidental injuries in forensic photography

-• provide bereavement photography for grieving parents
+• provide bereavement photography services for grieving families

 Working environment